prof-rossetti/georgetown-opim-243-201901/exercises/chart-gallery.md

     {"genre": "Romantic Comedy", "viewers": 121212}
 ]

+print("----------------")
+print("GENERATING BAR CHART...")
 print(bar_data) # TODO: create a horizontal bar chart based on the bar_data
 ```

 Create and activate a new virtual environment called something like "charts-env".
 Then from within the virtual environment, run the "three_charts.py" program to see it print the provided data structures.

-Make your first commit with a message like "Setup exercise repo".
+Make your first commit with a message like "Setup exercise".

 ## Instructions